Lazy Luddite Log

 Artificial Intelligence (AI) has been a big media topic over the past year or so.
 I cannot say I have a fantastic grasp of exactly what it is or what distinguishes AI from other kinds of computer activity.
 Even the question of exactly what intelligence could be is beyond me.
 I even think of a choose your own adventure book as a simulation of intelligence in paper form.

 The key distinction to draw however is that the writer of such a book or program understands exactly how it works and what it can do.
-The latest generation of AI is different - even its own programmers cannot understand exactly how it works or what results it will produce.
-Another factor that has made it controversial is that it can engage in seemingly creative acts that till recently only humans can do.
-Now machines can do much more than manual work or the purely logical processing of information.
+The latest generation of AI is different - even its own programers cannot understand exactly how it works or what results it will produce.
+Another factor that has made it controversial is that it can engage in seemingly creative acts that till recently only humans could do.
+Now machines can do much more than repetitive manual work or the purely logical processing of information.
 The Internet is a big factor here and AI can draw on a massive body of human-generated creativity in its own complex act of regurgitation.

 * * * * *

 I chatted with something now called Gemini - a generative AI chatbot that can hold a conversation and produce written content on command.
 I acted as if it were a person and complimented it on its polite manner.
 I also asked it what it would do if someone were rude to it.
 It told me it would ultimately end such a conversation.
 I was impressed.
 Evidentally its programmers at Google have put various parameteres on its behaviour.
 It results in some overly repetitive language as it apologetically stipulates what it can and cannot do.
 I can relate.
-I asked it for feedback on my own writing and it advised that I could be more succient and use more active language.
+I asked it for feedback on my own writing and it advised that I could be more succinct and use more active language.
 This is true.
 Next I gave it some more substantive tasks.

 I asked for a description of a medieval fantasy village.
 It did pretty well but some aspects of the setting felt more Midsomer Murders than The Forgotten Realms.
 I asked it to describe a mid-sized faster-than-light spaceship that uses centrifugal force to simulate gravity.
 Once more it did well but completely neglected the bit involving spinning circular forms.
 It can definitely produce flowing and grammatical word-count that a human can then tidy and personalize (assuming that they bother).